mkijowski/rapids5-cse-rfq/README.md

 #### **Additional equipment for expansion**

 It is the responsibility of the vendor to contact Wright State University to ensure all needed equipment to install and operate this HPC modernization is included.
-This may include Power Distribution Units (PDUs), additional network cables and switches, blank panels, iKVM consoles, etc.
+This may include Power Distribution Units (PDUs), additional network cables and switches, blank panels, iKVM consoles, additional storage for existing compute nodes, etc.

 #### **Cluster assembly and configuration**

-* The HPC cluster and additional networking equipment must be assembled by the vendor on-site.
+The HPC cluster and additional networking equipment must be assembled by the vendor on-site.
 Installation will include moving the components into Wright State University data-centers, connecting to data-center power and networking, system updating and driver installation, system verification and orientation, and trash removal.

 #### **Software**

-* Latest RedHat Enterprise Linus Operating System (perpetual license if applicable) with latest updates for all existing and new nodes.
+* Operating System  (OS) should be linux based and support old and new compute nodes.
+If OS requires a license we would prefer a perpetual license if applicable with latest updates for all existing and new nodes.
 * Setup and configured common file-system will allow all compute nodes access to the same files and write to both the common file-system and local scratch storage.
 * A HPC cluster management/monitoring solution compatible with all equipment is required.
 * Singularity container software